 The convenience center model evolved over the next several years, until the Department developed a general permit (GP) to authorize their operation.
 The Department brought the GP before SWAC and RFAC in December 2018, at which time it was determined that the recordkeeping requirements of the GP were too onerous for operators (that is, rural counties and municipalities) to meet.
 However, SWAC and RFAC members and the Department agreed that a means of authorizing operation of these facilities to aid in providing convenient, affordable access to waste disposal and recycling to all residents of this Commonwealth was imperative.
-The Department responded by developing this proposed rulemaking to authorize a permit-by-rule for rural transfer facilities.
-On June 3, 2020, SWAC voted to concur with the Department's recommendation that this proposed rulemaking move forward in the regulatory process.
+The Department responded by developing a proposed rulemaking to authorize a permit-by-rule for rural transfer facilities.
+On June 3, 2020, SWAC voted to concur with the Department's recommendation that the proposed rulemaking move forward in the regulatory process.
+The Department discussed this final-form rulemaking with SWAC on June 14, 2022, and SWAC voted to concur with the Department's recommendation that this final-form rulemaking be presented to the Board for consideration.

-E. Summary of this Proposed Rulemaking
+- E. Summary of Final-Form Rulemaking and Changes from Proposed to Final-Form Rulemaking - § 271.103.

-§ 271.103.
 Permit-by-rule for municipal waste processing facilities other than for regulated medical or chemotherapeutic waste; qualifying facilities; general requirements

-Proposed amendments to this section would add provisions for the operation of a rural transfer facility authorized through a permit-by-rule.
+Amendments to this section add provisions for the operation of a rural transfer facility authorized through a permit-by-rule.

-Subsection (i) is proposed to be added to authorize operation of a rural transfer facility through a permit-by-rule under certain conditions.
+Subsection (i) is added to authorize operation of a rural transfer facility through a permit-by-rule under certain conditions.
 The permit-by-rule format streamlines and reduces costs associated with permitting and obtaining the authorizations necessary to establish and operate a transfer facility.
 This allows persons or municipalities in rural areas more flexibility and ease in constructing, siting and operating the facility, in conjunction with the added benefit of reducing illegal dumping and better serving residents of rural areas while still being protective of public health and the environment.

-Paragraph (1) proposes operating requirements that a rural transfer facility must follow to receive authorization under this proposed permit-by-rule.
+Paragraph (1) specifies operating requirements that a rural transfer facility must follow to receive authorization under this permit-by-rule.
 These requirements are intended to ensure rural transfer facilities are operating in a way that ensures the health, safety and welfare of residents of this Commonwealth and the environment are protected.

 Subparagraph (i) describes the types of wastes that may be transferred through a rural transfer facility.
-It proposes that no processing other than the transfer of residential municipal waste, construction/demolition waste and yard waste take place at the rural transfer facility since this is a permit-by-rule for municipal waste specifically.
+It specifies that no processing other than the transfer of residential municipal waste, construction/demolition waste and yard waste take place at the rural transfer facility since this is a permit-by-rule for municipal waste.
 As such, the only materials that may be accepted at a rural transfer facility are municipal wastes as defined elsewhere in statute and regulation.
-See 35 P.S. § 6018.103 and 25 Pa.
-Code § 271.1 (relating to definitions).
+See 35 P.S. § 6018.103 and § 271.1 (relating to definitions).
 Construction/demolition and yard waste are both classified as municipal wastes and are specifically identified to clarify what wastes are acceptable for management at a rural transfer facility.

 Subparagraph (ii) requires the rural transfer facility to collect steel and bimetallic cans, corrugated cardboard and aluminum, at a minimum, for the purpose of recycling.
-This requirement is proposed in order to capture more recyclables, which contributes to this Commonwealth's recycling marketplace and helps support the 66,000 recycling-related jobs it provides.
+This requirement is included to capture more recyclables, which contributes to this Commonwealth's recycling marketplace and helps support the 66,000 recycling-related jobs it provides.

-Subparagraph (iii) proposes that a rural transfer facility may not collect or process any liquid, special handling waste, residual waste or hazardous waste.
+Subparagraph (iii) specifies that a rural transfer facility may not collect or process any liquid, special handling waste, residual waste or hazardous waste.
 Management of these types of wastes by regulation requires additional scrutiny and approval for management and is not suitable for this municipal waste permit-by-rule.